AgentMC/Sao19/Translate/En/Part1.md

 "...... all in all, Kiri-boy, even if you say that the thermal element can is computationally resistant to the heat that one generates, that is because there is sufficient supply of permanent freezing!
 Grandson is not good at cryogenic element, so if you take any delay during the sacred art, the fully charged element can will blow in a blink of an eye!"

 The one proclaiming this loud speech full of unknown words was a man of about fifty years old owning a magnificent beard.
 That person well-known to Ronye, was a metalworker producing the best armor in the capital city of Centoria named Sadore.
-For a long time, he used to operate a shop in a downtown, and after a cooperation with the Integrity Knights Order in the "Rebellion of the Four Empires", he took office as Central Cathedral's chief engineer.
+For a long time, he used to operate a shop in a downtown, and after a cooperation with the Integrity Knights Order in the "Rebellion of Four Empires", he took office as Central Cathedral's chief engineer.

 The one being spoken to by Sadore-shi<sup><a href="#Prim3">3</a></sup>  immediately became totally blushed, like a little kid ──